 If you are training three times a week, you have the needed time to do more volume.

 Three times a week

 Day 2: Upper body (push focus) + 3 sets of rows or pull-ups

 Day 3: Rest

 Day 4: Back (pull focus) + leg exercise + 3 sets of dips or another pushing exercise + calves

 Four Times a Week Training

-You can also train four times a week and make space for another “big” leg day on Day 5.
+If you train four times a week, you can make space for another “big” leg day on Day 5.

 Day 1: Legs +Calves